Government: Classification

 In political science, it has long been a goal to create a typology or taxonomy of polities, as typologies of political systems are not obvious.
-It is especially important in the political science fields of comparative politics and international relations.
-Like all categories discerned within forms of government, the boundaries of government classifications are either fluid or ill-defined.
+Given the government's role in managing the state, any taxonomy of polities would need to include all forms of monopoly on legitimate force to be complete.

 Superficially, all governments have an official de jure or ideal form.
 The United States is a federal constitutional republic, while the former Soviet Union was a federal socialist republic.
 However, self-identification is not objective, and as Kopstein and Lichbach argue, defining regimes can be tricky, especially de facto, when both its government and its economy deviate in practice.
 For example, Voltaire argued that "the Holy Roman Empire is neither Holy, nor Roman, nor an Empire".
 In practice, the Soviet Union was a centralized autocratic one-party state under Joseph Stalin.

 Identifying a form of government can be challenging because many political systems originate from socio-economic movements, and the parties that carry those movements into power often name themselves after those ideologies.
 These parties may have competing political ideologies and strong ties to particular forms of government.
 As a result, the movements themselves can sometimes be mistakenly considered as forms of government, rather than the ideologies that influence the governing system.

 Other complications include general non-consensus or deliberate "distortion or bias" of reasonable technical definitions of political ideologies and associated forms of governing, due to the nature of politics in the modern era.
 For example: The meaning of "conservatism" in the United States has little in common with the way the word's definition is used elsewhere.
-As Ribuffo notes, "what Americans now call conservatism much of the world calls liberalism or neoliberalism"; a "conservative" in Finland would be labeled a "socialist" in the United States.
+As Ribuffo notes, "what Americans now call conservatism much of the world calls liberalism or neoliberalism"; a "conservative" in Finland would be labelled a "socialist" in the United States.
 Since the 1950s, conservatism in the United States has been chiefly associated with right-wing politics and the Republican Party.
 However, during the era of segregation many Southern Democrats were conservatives, and they played a key role in the conservative coalition that controlled Congress from 1937 to 1963.
 (Note: Frederickson 2000, quote: "...conservative southern Democrats viewed warily the potential of New Deal programs to threaten the region's economic dependence on cheap labor while stirring the democratic ambitions of the disfranchised and undermining white supremacy.")